Peter-Vanderhyde/Ray-Tracer/README.md

 - Create a custom depth of field effect in renders.
 - Create mesh objects with custom specified mesh vertices.
 - Creates the resulting render as a PNG image with specified dimensions.
+- The resulting image also stores the contents of the TXT file used to create it in the bits of the image itself.
+These can be extracted with one of the programs in the project so you can always see how a specific render was made.

 ## Setting Up a Scene Text File
 *Keep in Mind*